zoomoid/assignments/ci/README.md

       --assets-link $PDF_ASSETS
 ```

 Note the two stages, `build` and `release`.
-Building with `assignmentctl` will create PDF files and bundles in the exported `./dist`
+Building with `assignmentctl` will
+create PDF files and bundles in the exported `./dist` directory.
+The release
-directory.
-The release stage depends on those files to be present in order to add them to the release; Gitlab links to Job artifacts
+stage depends on those files to be present in order to add them to the release;
-from CI pipelines and this coupling is leveraged in `assignmentctl ci release gitlab` to create the necessary URLs in `$ARCHIVE_ASSETS`
+Gitlab links to Job artifacts from CI pipelines and this coupling is leveraged
+in `assignmentctl ci release gitlab` to create the necessary URLs in
-and `$PDF_ASSETS` for the release.
+`$ARCHIVE_ASSETS` and `$PDF_ASSETS` for the release.

-If you do not want artifacts to be added to the release, simply remove the lines `--assets-link $ARCHIVE_ASSETS` and `--assets-link $PDF_ASSETS`
+If you do not want artifacts to be added to the release, simply remove the lines
-from the job's script.
+`--assets-link $ARCHIVE_ASSETS` and `--assets-link $PDF_ASSETS` from the job's
+script.

-The release job is only ever run if you push a new tag of the form `assignment-[0-9][0-9]+`, e.g. `assignment-03`.
-The build job is run on
+The release job is only ever run if you push a new tag of the form
+`assignment-[0-9][0-9]+`, e.g. `assignment-03`.
+The build job is run on every
-every push to the repository.
+push to the repository.

-If you do not want to build all PDFs (by far the most time-consuming task due to `latexmk`) in every pipeline, you can scope the job differently,
+If you do not want to build all PDFs (by far the most time-consuming task due to
+`latexmk`) in every pipeline, you can scope the job differently, e.g. also only
-e.g. also only run it on pushes of a tag (as done in the release job), or only build a specific assignment (either statically or dynamically),
+run it on pushes of a tag (as done in the release job), or only build a specific
-you could add `NO=$(echo $CI_COMMIT_TAG | sed -rn "s/assignment-([0-9][0-9]+)/\1/p")` to capture the specific assignment denoted by the tag name and
+assignment (either statically or dynamically), you could add
+`NO=$(echo $CI_COMMIT_TAG | sed -rn "s/assignment-([0-9][0-9]+)/\1/p")` to capture
+the specific assignment denoted by the tag name and run `assignmentctl build $NO`
-run `assignmentctl build $NO` instead of `assignmentctl build --all` (and same for bundling, respectively, but this is far less time-consuming than
+instead of `assignmentctl build --all` (and same for bundling, respectively, but
-running `latexmk` at least 2 times on each assignment).
-If you'd choose to do assignments branch-based with branch names of the form `assignment-XY`,
+this is far less time-consuming than running `latexmk` at least 2 times on each
+assignment).
+If you'd choose to do assignments branch-based with branch names of
-you could do the same as above but with `$CI_COMMIT_BRANCH` instead of `$CI_COMMIT_TAG`.
+the form `assignment-XY`, you could do the same as above but with
+`$CI_COMMIT_BRANCH` instead of `$CI_COMMIT_TAG`.

 ## Github

-Github's action model is similar to Gitlab's pipelines, but slightly different in specifics.
+Github's action model is similar to Gitlab's pipelines, but slightly different
+in specifics.
 Here's a template action to be stored at
-`./.github/workflows/build.yml` and `./.github/workflows/release.yml`:
+`./.github/workflows/build.yml`:

 ```yaml
 # .github/workflows/build.yml